CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 In the naive implementation of the path tracer, within each iteration (aka one sample), every pixel is being calculated by accumulating its color across multiple depths (until a maximum depth is reached).
 A kernel is being launched for per pixel in order to complete this task.

-Stream compaction allows us to remove any rays that have completed their total color accumulation, without having to wait for every thread within the allocated kernels to complete.
+Stream compaction allows us to remove any rays that have completed their total color accumulation and thus have terminated, without having to wait for every thread within the allocated kernels to complete.
 This allows us to save threads to be used elsewhere, and thus finish rendering faster.

 In this code base, stream compaction has been implemented through the use of `thrust::partition`, using a predicate that distinguishes those path segments that have no more remaining bounces.